riazul701/dev-notes/Vim/Vim/Learn-Vim.md

 * Suspending
   * `Ctrl-z` : If you need to suspend Vim while in the middle of editing, you can press.
-  * `:stop` or `:suspend` : You can also run either of two commands.
+  * `:stop` or `:suspend` : You can also run either of two commands to suspend.
   * `fg` : To return to the suspended Vim, run this command from the terminal.

 * Starting Vim the Smart Way
+  * The `vim` command can take many different options, just like any other terminal command.
   * `+{cmd}` and `-c cmd` : Two options allow you to pass a Vim command as a parameter.
+  * Also being a terminal command, you can combine vim with many other terminal commands.
-  * `ls -l | vim -` : Redirect the output of the ls command to be edited in Vim.
+  * `ls -l | vim -` : Redirect the output of the `ls` command to be edited in `Vim`.
-  * `man vim` : To learn more about `vim` command in the terminal.
+  * `man vim` : To learn more about `vim` command in the terminal, check out.
-  * `:help` : Continue reading this guide along with this command.
+  * `:help` : To learn more about the Vim editor, continue reading this guide along with the this command.

 ## [Ch02.
 Buffers, Windows, and Tabs](https://github.com/iggredible/Learn-Vim/blob/master/ch02_buffers_windows_tabs.md)

+* Ch02.
+Buffers, Windows, and Tabs
+  * Vim uses three display abstractions instead of two: buffers, windows, and tabs.
+  * Before you start, make sure you have the `set hidden` option in vimrc.
+Without it, whenever you switch buffers and your current buffer is not saved, Vim will prompt you to save the file
   * `~/.vimrc` : Vim's configuration "vimrc" usually placed in your home directory.
+I have mine on `~/.vimrc`.
   * `set hidden` option in vimrc.
-Without it, whenever you switch buffers and your current buffer is not saved, Vim will prompt you to save the file.
-  * Save it, then source it (run `:source %` from inside the vimrc).
+Without it, whenever you switch buffers and your current buffer is not saved, Vim will prompt you to save the file (you don't want that if you want to move quickly).
+Save it, then source it (run `:source %` from inside the vimrc).

 * Buffers
+  * When you open a file in Vim, the data is bound to a buffer.
   * `vim file1.js` : Open "file1.js" in vim.
+Whenever you open a new file, Vim creates a new buffer.
   * `vim file1.js file2.js` : Open two new files.
+Vim currently displays `file1.js` buffer, but it actually creates two buffers: `file1.js` buffer and `file2.js` buffer.
   * `:buffers` : To see all the buffers.
+You should see both `file1.js` and `file2.js` listed.
     * `:ls` or `:files` : Alternatively, you can use to see all the buffers.
+  * Running `vim file1 file2 file3 ...` filen creates n amount of buffers.
+  * Each time you open a new file, Vim create a new buffer for that file.
   * There are several ways you can traverse buffers:
     * `:bnext` : To go to the next buffer.
     * `:bprevious` : To go to the previous buffer.